NBA trade deadline sees Irving, Durant bolster West teams

 The breakup in Brooklyn is rebuilding some contenders in the West.

 Trade deadline day in the NBA arrived Thursday with news of a blockbuster.
-The Nets had agreed overnight to deal Durant to the Suns for a package that included Mikal Bridges, Cam Johnson, Jae Crowder, four first-round picks and additional draft compensation.
+The Nets had agreed overnight to deal Durant to the Suns for a package that included Mikal Bridges, Cam Johnson, Jae Crowder — who later tweeted he was headed to Milwaukee — four first-round picks and additional draft compensation.

-Another big name was moved a day earlier when the Lakers agreed to send Russell Westbrook to Utah as part of a three-way deal with Utah and Minnesota that brought D’Angelo Russell back to Los Angeles.

 “Just like that it’s a war in the West!”
 Sacramento Kings guard Terence Davis II tweeted.